msjaiswal/book-notes/Pragmatic Programmer.markdown

 - Make it easy to reuse
 - Orthogonal.
 Eliminate effects between unrelated things.

-*Nothing is more dangerous than an idea if it’s the only one you have.*
+**Nothing is more dangerous than an idea if it’s the only one you have.**

-There are no final decisions
+- There are no final decisions

-Estimate to avoid surprises.
+- Estimate to avoid surprises.

-Debugging
+### Debugging
 - Before debugging, set the right mindset.
 Turn off defences for ego, pressure and relax.
 Don’t panic.
 - Make it reproducible.
 - Rubber ducking Explain it to someone.
 - Binary Search :P

-Design By Contract
+### Design By Contract
-If it can’t happen, use assertions to make sure that it won’t.
+- If it can’t happen, use assertions to make sure that it won’t.
-Finish what you start - close files etc.
+- Finish what you start - close files etc.

-Minimize Coupling
+### Minimize Coupling
-Good fences make good neighbors.
+- Good fences make good neighbors.

-Make system highly configurable.
+- Make system highly configurable.
-Design using services.
+- Design using services.

-Refactor early, refactor often.
+- Refactor early, refactor often.

-Design to Test
+### Design to Test

-** Ad hoc testing - don’t throw away your test case.
-Add it to existing unit tests. ** Test your software or users will.
+- Ad hoc testing - don’t throw away your test case.
+Add it to existing unit tests
+- Test your software or users will.

-Perfection is achieved, not when there is nothing left to add but when there is nothing to throw away.
+**Perfection is achieved, not when there is nothing left to add but when there is nothing to throw away.**

-Don’t be a slave to formal methods like UML etc.
+- Don’t be a slave to formal methods like UML etc.

-Civilisations advance by extending the number of important operations we can perform without thinking about them.
+- Civilisations advance by extending the number of important operations we can perform without thinking about them.

 Test early, Test often.
 Test Automatically.